“I love to be hated and I hate to be loved.” Sam Vaknin, narcissist and author

 The narcissist needs to have the spot light; he craves the attention and doesn’t want to share it with anyone…especially if it is someone he considers his inferior (most people).

-When you become successful (and “success” can be anything positive such as a compliment, certification or small award) he will retaliate by:
+When you become successful (and “success” can be anything positive such as a compliment, certification or small award) they will retaliate by:

 - Refusing to talk